 The Social Security Administration (SSA) offers benefits to individuals who have become disabled, and they also provide family benefits in certain circumstances.
 When the child is an adult, they could qualify for disabled adult child benefits.
-These benefits are available for individuals who are disabled, and who have parents receiving Social Security benefits.
+These benefits are available for individuals who are disabled and have parents receiving Social Security benefits.
 The amount of benefits received is based on the earnings of the parent receiving Social Security benefits and the beneficiary may be able to collect Social Security Disability benefits based on the parent’s earnings record.

 Individuals wishing to apply for benefits for their child should always speak to a Kentucky disability lawyer who has the Kentucky Courage to fight for them.
 Call Morgan, Collins, Yeast & Salyer now for a free discussion about how we can help you.

 Under the Social Security Disability Insurance (SSDI) program, adults who were disabled before reaching the age of 22 may be eligible to receive Social Security Disability benefits based on their parents’ earning records.
 Although the individual is an adult when they apply, they are considered a child for the purpose of receiving these benefits because the amount they receive is based on their parent’s income.

-To receive these benefits, the disabled adult child much show that one of their parents is receiving Social Security retirement benefits or SSDI benefits.
+To receive these benefits, the disabled adult child must show that one of their parents is receiving Social Security retirement benefits or SSDI benefits.
 Disabled adult children can also show that one of their parents died after working enough to qualify for Social Security.